ForNeVeR/nightwatch/Readme.md

 Add `--config ./some/path.yml` option to set the configuration file path (`nightwatch.yml` in the current directory is the default).

-Add `install` to install the service.
+Add `--service` to run in a service mode.

+TODO[F]: Add install/uninstall instructions

 Test
 ----